-Medical Device product registration in Hong Kong is managed by the Medical Device Division (MDD) of the Department of Health, formerly known as the Medical Device Control Office (MDCO).
+Medical Device listings in Hong Kong are managed by the Medical Device Division (MDD) of the Department of Health, formerly known as the Medical Device Control Office (MDCO).

-Currently, medical device product registration is voluntary in Hong Kong for Class II and above medical devices and Class D IVD devices.
+Currently, medical device listing is voluntary in Hong Kong for Class II and above medical devices and Class B, C, and D IVD devices.
 While registration is voluntary, the Hospital Authority requires, or gives preference to, registered medical devices during public hospital tenders.
 Devices can be registered voluntarily through the Medical Device Administrative Control System (MDACS).